Does it matter what you believe?

 We don’t have perfect love here and now, though we strive to perfect it, therefore fear of “torment” (however small that fear is) is a feature of our lives.
 Our struggle is to drive it out.

 We don’t fully “know” God and His Son now, and therefore we need God’s grace to bridge the gap for us and grant us eternal life.
 That’s the only real element for “does it matter what you believe”.

 Is what you believe a basis of division?

 So, we find ourselves asking the question, is John 17:3 a basis of division between a trinitarian and a non-trinitarian.
 Does it matter what you believe about the trinity?
 Depending on your perspective, one is simply more advanced in knowledge than the other.

-I would say that my trinitarian friend simply doesn’t understand the beauty of how God manifests Himself in His children.
-My trinitarian friend would say that I don’t understand the mystery of God the Father, God the Son and God the Holy Spirit.
+Then, I would have said that my trinitarian friend simply doesn’t understand the beauty of how God manifests Himself in His children.
+My trinitarian friend would have said that I don’t understand the mystery of God the Father, God the Son and God the Holy Spirit.

 I would say, we have a basis for discourse and mutual knowledge building.
 Possibly, my trinitarian friend would say I am condemned to hell.
 To which I, of course, respond “well yes, but not forever, because in the grace of the Father, I trust I will be resurrected one day.”

 Now of course, I accept and embrace the doctrine of the Trinity.
 So, hopefully, I have grown in knowledge.

 There are two questions bound up in this question of “does it matter what I believe”.
 One has to do with who I “associate” with and the other relates to so-called “saving knowledge”.